Askia/designonline-api-doc/guide-custom-control.md

 The id of the UI element we need to alter is 12 as it types is 4 (which is the type of all Control Elements)

+## Updating the UI Element with our custom Control

 Let's now alter this specific element using the API and passing in the Id of the custom Control we fetched earlier (id : 1)

 `PUT /api/Surveys/{surveyId}/Elements/{elementId}`